xzk1990314/RBUD/README.md

 it is for extracting the functional annotation of microorganisms.(gene_annotation.pl)

 	> perl gene_annotation.pl
-Note: In this process, you could obtain the functional annotation information of microbial genes, including gene ID, GI ID, protein ID, COG functions, genetically coded function, location of species origin.
+Note: In this process, you could obtain the functional annotation information of microbial genes, including gene ID, GI ID, protein ID, COG functions, genetically coded function, location of species origin.(CDS.gff/gene.gff)

 ### **2.2.6 link different functional database with gene ID, GI ID and protein ID to find the comments**
 #### 1. functional annotation of ARDB database